nfreeman19/stock-analysis/README.md

 As you can see from the postive numbers in 🟢 and the negative numbers in 🔴 the returns were better ad higher in 2017.
 Returns in 2018 we're mostly negative.

+When refactoring the results we needed to create three output arrays

+        Dim tickerVolumes(12) As Long
+        Dim tickerStartingPrices(12) As Single
+        Dim tickerEndingPrices(12) As Single

-Helpful when running these results the helpful code letting us loop through the arrays to output the Ticker, Total Daily Volume, and Return was:
+When running these results the helpful code letting us loop through the arrays to output the Ticker, Total Daily Volume, and Return was:

         For i = 0 To 11